spuithori/svelte-ionic-app/README.md

 Design objectives
 - Use all Ionic 6 UI elements
-- Fast bundler using VITE
+- Integration with SvelteKit as framework (n.b. only SPA mode works, SSR won't fly with Ionic)
 - Ease PWA configuration with good documentation - using zero-config Vite (https://vite-plugin-pwa.netlify.app/)
 - Deployable as PWA
-- File based router (using Roxy/Routify)
+- File based router (using SvelteKit's router)
 - aligned as much as possible to the Ionic documentation for other integrations
 - supporting other framework developers through source-code viewing

 As far as I can see now, the current new version is getting there pretty close!

+The original Svelte-Vite-Routify repo will continue to exist as separate branch (ViteSvelteIonic6) once the migration is completed.
+But I don't think I will upgrade that one anymore.

 Hint: try responsive design of the app and ionic UI magic by using various devices or the Chrome developer view: iOS, Android's material design and fullscreen desktop responsiveness guaranteed!